Are you considering buying a smart home? This article will share the types of technology you can hope to...

 Key facts about Odiham

-- Mayhill Junior School in Odiham itself is rated “good” by Ofsted but the nearby Hook Junior School is rated “outstanding”.
+- Well-regarded Junior schools include Mayhill Junior School in Odiham and nearby Hook Junior School;

-- The principal state secondary school in Odiham is Robert May’s School which is also rated “good” by Ofsted.
+- The principal state secondary school in Odiham is Robert May’s School which is also well-regarded;

-- One of the leading independent schools in this part of Hampshire is Sherfield School – some nine miles (14.5 km) from Odiham;
+- One of the leading independent schools in this part of Hampshire is Sherfield School.
+The school is some nine miles (14.5 km) from Odiham;

-- Odiham is ideally situated for connections to the principal motorway network in southern England as it is adjacent to junction 5 of the M3 – which runs eastwards into central London and west to Basingstoke and Southampton.
+- Odiham is ideally situated for connections to the principal motorway network in southern England.
+It is adjacent to junction 5 of the M3 – which runs eastwards into central London and west to Basingstoke and Southampton;

-- Odiham is also just 3½ miles (5.6 km) from Winchfield railway station, from where around 40 trains a day depart for London Waterloo (for a journey of a little over an hour).
+- Odiham is also just 3½ miles (5.6 km) from Winchfield railway station.
+From there around 40 trains a day depart for London Waterloo (for a journey of a little over an hour).

 Why live in Odiham?

-Odiham is the administrative district of Hart Council and in survey after survey Hampshire’s Hart District has been voted the most desirable place to live in the UK.
+Odiham is the administrative district of Hart Council.
+In survey after survey Hampshire’s Hart District has been voted the most desirable place to live in the UK.

-Find the perfect property in of the small towns in England
+Find the perfect property in one of the small towns in England

-This is just a sample selection of the small towns in England, there are many more quaint, picturesque places to live across the country many which are simply villages with more amenities.
+This is just a sample selection of the small towns in England.
+There are many more quaint, picturesque places to live across the country including plenty of villages with more amenities.

 Our buying agents have a deep geographical knowledge of their regions and would be delighted to offer guidance when you’re considering the best place to live.